A method of scoring options or solutions against a prioritize requirements list to determine which option best fits the selection criteria.

 Column B: Requirement description.
 The requirement description should be short, but descriptive enough so others understand the requirement.
 This may be tied to more complete descriptions in other documents via the requirement number.

-- 0 means requirement does not apply to this particular study or project.
+- 0 means the requirement or criterion does not apply to this particular study or project.
 Philosophically, why would the list contain a requirement of 0?
-If the requirement list is standardized for a particular type of project such as project selection or even technology selection, then removing the requirement rather than rating it a zero may generate some questions later about it being missing.
+Once built, the template used for product, project or technology selection can be re-used for many purposes.
+The standard set of criteria may contain some values that are not applicable for this particular application.
+If the requirement list is standardized, then removing the requirement rather than rating it a zero may generate some questions later about it being missing.
+The 0 documents it was purposely removed from the rating.

-- 0 means the item doesn’t include the requirement at all
+- No Support (0) means the item doesn't include the requirement at all.

-- 2 means the item may meet some of the requirement, but not all of it
+- Supports Criterion (2) means the item may meet some of the requirement, but not all of it.

-- 6 means the item exceeds the requirement
+- Exceeds Criterion (6) means the item exceeds the requirement.

 Column E: Weighted Score simply multiplies the priority with the score and the results become the weighted score.